-Prerequisite: CHDED 4313, 4323, 4243, 4213 Field Experience is an off campus opportunity to work with a children's minister/minister of education/pastor in a local church setting.
+Field Experience is an off campus opportunity to work with a children's minister/minister of education/pastor in a local church setting.
 It is designed to give students the opportunity to apply classroom content/learning in a practical hands on church environment.
+Prerequisite: 6 hours of CHDED courses.